Demidomo/100-days-of-swift/README.md

 Day 10 – classes and inheritance
 Day 11 – protocols, extensions, and protocol extensions Day 12 – optionals, unwrapping, and typecasting

+Rank the learning material in order of difficulty (find a formula/roadmap) Read through people’s experiences
+Compare the resources from different roadmap, determine path of learning